What is Affray in NSW Law?

 There are some other public disorder offences that are similar to affray, including violent disorder and riot.

-- Violent disorder.
-Although violent disorder and affray have a number of similar elements, there are some major differences.
-Violent disorder involves three or more people, and the violent behaviour does not have to be directed towards another person or people, it can be aimed at property instead.
+• Although violent disorder and affray have a number of similar elements, there are major differences.
+The offence of violent disorder is contained in section 11A(1) of the Summary Offences Act 1988.
+This offences involves three or more people, and the violent behaviour does not have to be directed towards another person or people, it can be aimed at property instead.
 This offence carries a maximum penalty of 6 months in prison.

-- Riot.
-This involves a group of twelve or more people with a common purpose, whose conduct together would be sufficient to cause a person of reasonable firmness to fear for their safety.
+• The offence of Riot is contained in section 93B of the Crimes Act 1900.
+This involves a situation where a group of twelve or more people with a common purpose, whose conduct together would be sufficient to cause a person of reasonable firmness to fear for their safety.
 Riot is a serious offence, and carries a maximum of 15 years imprisonment.

 How can I defend myself against an affray charge?